torvalds/linux/Documentation/driver-api/mtdnand.rst

 -  [INTERN]

-   These members are for NAND driver internal use only and must not be modified.
+   These members are for NAND driver internal use only and must yest be modified.
 Most of these values are calculated from the chip geometry information which is evaluated during nand_scan().